agdal1125/agdal1125.github.io/_posts/2019-09-13-Simple_Guide_to_Git.md

 1. Create a repository on your local area (your computer) and initialize git.
 Then create a new repository on Github and use git commands to set the location of remote repository that you created on Github
 2. Create a repository on remote area (through Github.com) and *git clone* to local area

-Step 2 seems more simpler, but if you have an existing project that you would like to upload, first way would be more convenient.
+Step 2 seems simpler, but if you have an existing project that you would like to upload, first way would be more convenient.

 <br>

-#### 1. Uploading Existing Projects
+#### Method 1.
+Uploading Existing Projects

 1. First, you need a remote repository on Github to store your project.
 Sign in to [Github](https://github.com), and go to repositories tab. (should be easy to find) Then, you will see this in your screen: